mnr/writing-wip/kwak-anthology.md

 The sweet, meaty smell of burnt flesh emanated from Dakota Williams, the recently deceased occupant of the condominium.
 She lay on her back in the middle of the room; her severed right arm near the earthquake pillar.
 Her left forearm leaned against the wall.
 The explosion had burned through her clothing and bits of face, hair, and scalp stuck to the window.

-Araci stepped around Dakota and through the door to other half of the condominium, leading to the bedroom and bath.
+Araci stepped around Dakota and through the door to the other half of the condominium, leading to the bedroom and bath.
 The bathroom was tidy, but not spotless.
-There were two toothbrushes in a cup and enough used towels for two people.
+There were two toothbrushes in a cup and enough used towels for a couple.

-He walked out and into the bedroom.
-Electronic parts cluttered a small desk.Meters, breadboards, wires; all things an electronics engineer might use.
+The bedroom had a dresser, bed, and desk cluttered with electronic parts.
+Meters, breadboards, wires; all things an electronics engineer might use.
 The bed was neat; the floor picked up except for a few kitchen utensils thrown in by the explosion.

 Araci pulled up Dakota’s publicly shared digital records, which included pictures of her living in Montevideo, always smiling, often in a plaza.
 In a video dated January 2059, a boy named Robin Lopez appeared.
 Araci traced Robin back to Portland, Oregon.
 He had visited Montevideo for an open source software convention.
 That spring, Dakota boarded a plane to Portland for a long weekend.
 A month later Robin returned to Montevideo and frolicked at Playa de Los Pocitos in daylight - danced at night.
 The videos became playful and intimate, leading up to Dakota’s move to Portland.